Menu

 Drinking, Drugs & Driving

-Choosing to drive after drinking or using drugs may start a chain of events that can have long lasting and life altering consequences, for you, your passengers and others.
+Choosing to drive after drinking or using drugs can have serious consequences.
+It may start a chain of events that can have long lasting and life altering impacts for you, your passengers and others.
 No one gets behind the wheel after drinking or taking drugs with a plan to injure others.
-But every day people are injured or killed by someone impaired by drugs or alcohol.
+However, every day people are injured or killed by someone impaired by drugs or alcohol.

 Possible consequences for people that choose to drive after taking drugs or consuming alcohol include: